 A lower back operation can reduce or entirely eliminate the lumbar back pain that plagues so many people.
-The lower back is especially vulnerable to injury because it supports much of our body weight and is heavily involved when we twist, turn, bend, or arch our backs.
-As a result the lumbar region of the spinal canal sustains wear and damage, resulting in painful conditions like bulging disc, herniated disc, degenerative disc disease, and lumbar foraminal stenosis.
-While a lower back operation can be effective in treating these conditions, it is a highly invasive surgery with monthgs or recovery.
-Generally, physicians recommend that conventional treatment options are tried before surgery.
+The lower back is especially vulnerable to injury because it supports much of our body weight and is heavily involved when we twist, turn, bend or arch our backs.
+As a result, the lumbar region of the spinal canal sustains wear and damage, resulting in painful conditions like bulging disc, herniated disc, degenerative disc disease, and lumbar foraminal stenosis.
+While a lower back operation can be effective in treating these conditions, physicians recommend that conservative treatment options are tried before surgery.

-Fortunately for many, these conservative treatments are effective.
+For many, these conservative treatments are effective.
 However, if you do not find relief with these techniques, a lower back operation may be your only option.
-Let the experts at Laser Spine Institute (LSI) introduce you to minimally invasive, endoscopic procedures that can help you rediscover a life without pain.
-Our laser-assisted, outpatient surgeries may be the right course of action for you.
-Contact LSI today for free review of your MRI or CT scan.
+Let the experts at Laser Spine Institute introduce you to minimally invasive procedures that can help you find relief from pain.
+Our outpatient surgeries may be the right course of action for you.
+Contact Laser Spine Institute today for free review of your MRI or CT scan.